Dimakoua/dailypick/content/blog/posts/2025-09-15-escape-the-meeting-maze-fun-fair-ways-to-choose-team-projects.md

 ## Ready to Transform Your Project Selection Process?

 Tired of drawn-out project selection meetings that leave your team feeling drained and disengaged?
 Embrace fun and fairness with Daily Pick's decision-making tools.
 Our Decision Wheel and other innovative resources are designed to simplify and enhance your team's decision-making processes, making project selection a positive and productive experience for everyone.
-Visit DailyPick.dev today and explore our collection of fun and fair tools!
+Visit DailyPick.dev today and explore our collection of fun and fair tools, then share the outcomes in your next [hybrid all-hands agenda](/blog/hybrid-all-hands-playbook-fair-fun-agendas-that-keep-teams-engaged/).
+Need extra validation for the C-suite?
+PMI’s [Pulse of the Profession research](https://www.pmi.org/learning/thought-leadership/pulse) consistently shows that transparent prioritization increases project success—Daily Pick just makes it feel like a game.